 A medical history and physical examination shall be completed and in the medical record on each inpatient, ambulatory surgery patient or patient in outpatient observation status within 24 hours of admission or outpatient registration, as applicable.
-This time frame applies for weekend, holiday and weekday admissions.
-A durable, legible original or reproduction of a medical history and a completed physical assessment, obtained by the responsible provider, completed within 30 days before admission or outpatient registration and prior to surgery or a procedure requiring anesthesia services.
-It is also acceptable for the history and physical to have been performed within 30 days before admission or outpatient registration by a referring physician who is not a member of the medical staff, so long as it is reviewed and updated by the responsible provider within 24 hours of admission and prior to surgery or a procedure within 24 hours of admission and prior to surgery or a procedure within 24 hours and by the medical staff, so long as it is reviewed and updated by the responsible provider within 24 hours of admission and prior to surgery or a procedure requiring anesthesia services.
+This time frame applies for weekend, holiday, and weekday admissions.
+A durable, legible original or reproduction of a medical history and a completed physical assessment, obtained by the responsible provider, completed within 30 days before admission, is acceptable provided that it is accompanied by an update performed within 24 hours of admission or outpatient registration and on the day of but prior to surgery or a procedure requiring anesthesia services.
+ALL patients are required to have either a H&P, or an update to a valid H&P (as described in Deaconess Hospital Policy and Procedure 50-10S), to be performed, dated, and timed on the date of a procedure prior to the procedure; with exception of emergencies.
+It is also acceptable for the history and physical to have been performed within 30 days before admission or outpatient registration by a referring physician who is not a member of the medical staff, so long as it is reviewed and updated by the responsible provider within 24 hours of admission and on the day of but prior to surgery or a procedure requiring anesthesia services.
 See Section VII.L. of the Medical Staff Bylaws.

 Certified physician assistants, certified nurse-midwives and nurse practitioners may write or dictate histories and physicals in patients' charts if granted such authority by the medical staff with the approval of the governing body.
 Histories and physicals performed by physician assistants, nurse-midwives and nurse practitioners must be countersigned by a physician.
 Histories and Physicals may be performed by Podiatrists without countersignature by a physician so long as the patient does not remain in the hospital overnight.
-The heart, lung, and airway assessment will continue to be completed and documented by Anesthesia prior to surgery in their pre-operative record.